Accident at Work Compensation Claims

 We realise when making a claim it’s important to know what to expect and when.
 That’s why we make the process as transparent & clear as possible.

-Your work injury lawyer or solicitor will gather all of the evidence.
+Your work injury lawyer will gather all of the evidence.
 They will then notify the negligent party that you wish to begin claim proceedings.
 As your solicitor negotiates for you, you'll be up to date every step of the way.Find out more